 What are Angioplasty and Vascular Stenting?

-Angioplasty with or without vascular stenting is a minimally invasive procedure performed to improve blood flow in the body's arteries and veins and is usually performed in an interventional radiology suite.
+Angioplasty, with or without vascular stenting, is a minimally invasive procedure performed to improve blood flow in the body's arteries and veins and is usually performed in an interventional radiology suite.

 During angioplasty, a small wire mesh tube called a stent may be permanently placed in the newly opened artery or vein to help it remain open.
 There are two types of stents: bare stents (wire mesh) and covered stents (also commonly called stent grafts).